d-wdj/H8_PTP_Final_Image/README.md

 ## Hacktiv8 - Intermediate Python for Data Science Course
 Batch 2 > 2019.11 - 2020.02

-### Final project
+### Final Project
 Classification of images of cats vs dogs using deep neural network.

-### Task
+### Objective
 Build a neural-network based image classifier that can distinguish a cat from a dog and vice-versa.

 ### Dataset
 "Dogs vs. Cats" dataset from Kaggle, subsampled by Google to 2000 training images and 1000 test/validation images, with an equal distribution of cats and dogs annotation. [https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip](https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip).

 ### Abstract
 Image classification of cats and dogs are not as trivial for machines, unlike for humans.
 Here we present a classifier that is based on neural network composed of multiple convolutional layers of increasing kernel size.
-Our model was trained on a small dataset of 2000 images of equal distribution of annotations, with image augmentations.
-Multiple rounds of trainings were conducted, and the model achieved training and validation accuracy of **nn% and mm%**, respectively, with training and validation AUC of **yy and zz**, respectively.
-We tested our model using several images obtained from an online search platform, and misclassification may be contributed by the minor overfitting of the model.
+Our model was trained on a small dataset of 2000 images of equal annotation distribution, with image augmentations during training.
+Multiple rounds of trainings were conducted, and the best trained model achieved training and validation accuracy of **nn% and mm%**, and training and validation AUC of **yy and zz**, respectively.
+We tested our model using several images obtained from an online search platform, and we attribute any misclassification to the slight overfitting of the model.

 ### Solution
 * A sequential neural-network with multiple convolutional layers of increasing kernel size was constructed with 10% dropout post-convolutional 2D max pooling.